Reference

 Using Buck Converters

 The following image shows how to connect buck converters.
 You start with a power supply with more voltage than the highest voltage you want to convert and with enough current to drive everything you want to power.
-This example shows a 15V supply that you can connect directly to the input to the motor controller which will in turn power your track.
+This example shows a 15V supply that you can connect directly to the input to the Motor Driver which will in turn power your track.
 If you need to power 5V and 12V devices, you simply get 2 buck converters, connect them in parallel to the 15V output of your power supply (or to extra 15V outputs on the supply), and adjust each one to the voltage output you want.
 Then connect the converters to your 5V and 12V bus and connect your devices to the correct bus.

 Using Buck Converters